 It’s happened to you, hasn’t it?
 You’re in a meeting, with brilliant ideas floating around your mind, and they don’t come out.
 Maybe you didn’t say anything at all.
 Or perhaps you did, and it didn’t come out the way it sounded in your head.

-Have no fear, my dears; there is a process to conveying information, and I’m here to teach it to you.
+Have no fear, my dears; there is a process to speaking up in meetings and conveying information, and I’m here to teach it to you.

 How to Speak Up in Meetings